danbugs/dancing_web/README.md

 The root level `Makefile` was designed for POSIX-compliant systems — `tapm build` will not work on Windows outside of WSL.

 ### Binding a C function to a DOM event

-- You can call C functions within the `${` and `}$` markers (called renderable markers) or within the `$E` and `}$` markers (called executable markers).
-  - Renderable markers are for C functions that return content that is meant to be rendered, and
-  - Executable markers are for C functions that are meant to be called but don't necessarily for render HTML (e.g., functions within a button's `onclick`).

 ![binding-a-c-function-to-a-dom-event](https://camo.githubusercontent.com/339f5dbb4a8a9945034f5b1ba5efc7e5e2780a5353361c2fbea52b5ae47c7c4b/68747470733a2f2f692e696d6775722e636f6d2f6c766e6f646e442e676966)